acmuniandes/senecaLogin/README.md

 # senecaLogin

-A simple script in Selenium that lets you login without a visual interface.
+A simple script in Selenium that lets you login to uniandes wifi (SENECA) without a visual interface.

 <h5>Before running it:</h5>
   <ol>